Fr0zenCrane/UniCoT/README.md

 ---
 ## ✅ To-Do: Uni-CoT Roadmap

-A list of planned features and enhancements for the **BATI** framework:
+A list of planned features and enhancements for the **Uni-CoT** framework:

 ### 🧠 Reasoning Framework
 - [✅] Release self-check mechanism